-BIOL-1 PRINCIPLES OF BIOLOGY 5.0 UNITS
+PRINCIPLES OF BIOLOGY 5.0 UNITS BIOL-1 Transferable to CSU/UC

 An introduction to biology for majors that emphasizes the molecular, cellular, and environmental processes that are common to most organisms.
 Topics include an introduction to biomolecules, cell structure, cell reproduction, enzymes, fermentation, respiration, photosynthesis, moleculargenetics, heredity, and evolution.